 A few settlers, including the families of some of the volunteers such as Wade Hampton Rattan, soon arrived from Lamar, Bowie, and Red River counties.

-Bird’s Fort received provisions by supply wagon from Fort Inglish in Fannin County and trading posts along the Red River.
+Bird’s Fort received provisions by supply wagon from Fort Inglish in Fannin County and from trading posts along the Red River.
 A spring near Calloway Lake provided drinking water.

 But frontier life for civilians at Bird’s Fort was hard.